Should you run your screens in portrait or landscape orientation?

 It’s probably worth looking at how information is displayed on posters or on things such as noticeboards.
 They are almost always in a portrait format, although a portrait TV screen is actually narrower than paper sizes.

 The noticeboard itself though is usually landscape shaped, with multiple notices pinned to it.
 As our screens can be split up into zones or areas it’s easy to replicate the traditional noticeboard look.

 The image below shows how the same type of page design looks on both types of screen.
 The one on the left has an obvious top to bottom readability factor.

 If you have multiple screens and want the same content on all the screens then ideally they should all be mounted in the same orientation, otherwise you will have to create content for the two different orientations.

 A large screen mounted in conventional landscape orientation might not be that good a fit if it’s mounted on something like a support column in a building with a fairly low roof as it could protrude either side of the column and be a hazard to people or when you move things like stock around.

 In that case a screen mounted in portrait orientation would be a better option.

 Putting a large landscape screen in a shop window would block off a lot of the more useful parts of the window whereas a portrait screen wouldn’t.

 If you’re mounting it on a wall then it doesn’t really make much difference which orientation you decide to use.
 Bear in mind that most video is created in landscape format so that might effect your choice of mounting.

-As as footnote, a screen mounted in portrait orientation can be split into three different zones, and each zone will have the same aspect ratio of a landscape screen.
+As as footnote, with our system a screen mounted in portrait orientation can be split into three different zones (top, middle and bottom), and each zone will have the same aspect ratio of a landscape screen.